 Facilities offering excellent customer service in healthcare enhance patient satisfaction and experience throughout their journey.

-Here are some customer service in healthcare examples:
+Here are some good customer service in healthcare examples:

 Singapore General Hospital strives to deliver healthcare experiences that prioritize patient well-being and satisfaction.